 You can also join her Pencils&Lipstick Facebook group, a growing community where creatives come together to encourage and connect.

-To listen to our interview, check out the show on Apple Podcasts or click here.
+To listen to our interview, click here.

 Stacy Juba has written sweet and sassy chick lit novels, mysteries about determined women sleuths, and entertaining books for young adults and children.
 She has had novels ranked as #5 and #11 in the Nook Store and #30 on the Amazon Kindle Paid List.
 Her books include the Storybook Valley chick lit series and the Hockey Rivals young adult sports novels.